dockersamples/global-2018-hol/README.md

 Docker Enterprise Edition (EE) is a Containers-as-a-Service platform that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
 This workshop will introduce you to the basics of creating and deploying an app on Docker EE.

 ### [Docker Security](/security/)
 The Docker Platform has built in a number of features that make it the most secure way to deploy containerized applications across disparate infrastructure.
-This lab will explore features such as Security Scanning, Role Based Access Control, Security Policies, and Docker Content Trust.
+This lab will explore features such as Security Scanning, Security Policies, and Docker Content Trust.

 ### [Modernizing Traditional Java Applications](/mta-java/)
 Moving an application to Docker doesn't mean you have to re-write your whole application.
 In this lab, you'll containerize an older, monolithic Java application without changing any code.
 And you'll see the benefit of running it on Docker.
 Then in a few simple steps you'll build additional services in separate containers, breaking features out of the monolith into separate containers, without rewriting the app.